Hofls/useful-info/cookbooks/user-experience.md

         * Each disabled option has a hint that explains why it is disabled
         * To delete something - you have to type its name (for confirmation)
     * VLC media player:
         * You stop watching video without reaching its end.
-Next time VLC asks if you want to continue watching.
+Next time VLC asks if you want to continue watching
+    * Google chrome:
+        * Alerts if you use leaked password